ctuning/ck-request/README.md

 environments using CK (crowd-fuzzing) as described in this [tech. report](https://arxiv.org/abs/1801.08024).

-It is then possible to run *program* pipeline while collecting various statistics in a unified way as following:
+It is then possible to run *program* pipeline while collecting various statistics in a unified way as follows:
 ```
 $ ck pipeline program --help
 $ ck pipeline program:request-asplos18-my-program